uchicago-cs/student-resource-guide/tutorials/git-basics.rst

 It should show the actual URL for your repository:
 ::

-  git@github.com:GITHUB_USERNAME/git-solo-tutorial.git
+  git@github.com:GITHUB_USERNAME/git-basics-tutorial.git

 where ``GITHUB_USERNAME`` is your actual GitHub username.
 If the result of this command does not look right, please ask for help.

-We have already set the branch name for ``git-solo-tutorial``, so we can skip the next step in the instructions.
+We have already set the branch name for ``git-basics-tutorial``, so we can skip the next step in the instructions.

 Next, you need to push your local commits to the repository on GitHub using ``git push``::